AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-mlflow-data-pipelines.md

     check_drift >> retrain
 ```

-This pattern—drift-triggered retraining with MLflow experiment logging—creates a self-maintaining ML system that responds to data pipeline changes without manual intervention from the ML team.
+This pattern, drift-triggered retraining with MLflow experiment logging, creates a self-maintaining ML system that responds to data pipeline changes without manual intervention from the ML team.

 ---

 ## The MLflow Model Registry and Production Deployment

 MLflow's Model Registry is where experimentation transitions to production.
-The registry tracks model versions, their lifecycle stage (Staging, Production, Archived), and the training metadata—runs, datasets, and lineage—associated with each version.
+The registry tracks model versions, their lifecycle stage (Staging, Production, Archived), and the training metadata, runs, datasets, and lineage, associated with each version.

 The lifecycle stage system enables controlled promotions.
 A data scientist trains a new model version that achieves better performance on validation metrics.
 They register it in the Model Registry, and it enters the Staging stage.
-A model review process—which might include automated evaluation against a holdout dataset, human review of the training data and feature set, and comparison against the current production model—gates the promotion to Production.
+A model review process, which might include automated evaluation against a holdout dataset, human review of the training data and feature set, and comparison against the current production model, gates the promotion to Production.

 For regulated industries, this controlled promotion process with full MLflow run metadata creates the audit trail that compliance teams require: exactly which training data snapshot, which code version, and which hyperparameter configuration produced the model that was promoted to production.

 MLflow's Model Registry also integrates with feature stores.
 When a model is registered, the registry can record which feature view and which point-in-time cutoff was used to generate training features.
-This integration is critical for detecting training-serving skew—if the feature engineering logic changes between training and serving, the model inputs no longer match what the model was trained on, often causing silent performance degradation without triggering obvious errors.
+This integration is critical for detecting training-serving skew, if the feature engineering logic changes between training and serving, the model inputs no longer match what the model was trained on, often causing silent performance degradation without triggering obvious errors.

 ---